github/docs/content/site-policy/github-terms/github-marketplace-developer-agreement.md

 * (iv) ensuring that Developer Products are not offensive, profane, obscene, libelous or otherwise illegal;
 * (v) ensuring that its Developer Products do not contain or introduce malicious software into Marketplace, a GitHub API, any Usage Data or other data stored or transmitted using Marketplace; and
 * (vi) ensuring that its Developer Products are not designed to or utilized for the purpose of sending commercial electronic messages to any GitHub.com users, agents or End Users without their consent.
+* (vii) ensuring the name and branding of its Developer Products do not imitate existing brands or companies that the publisher is not directly affiliated with.
+Text like "for GitHub" may be used in the listing title if it clearly indicates integration, and not affiliation, with GitHub.
+Violations may result in the denial of a request to publish or a listing being removed from the marketplace.

 **3.7**	Developer will respect and comply with the technical and policy-implemented limitations of a GitHub API and the restrictions of this Agreement in designing and implementing Developer Products.
 Developer shall not violate any explicit rate limitations on calling or otherwise utilizing a GitHub API.